amirhossein2831/message-brokering/README.md

 ### 3. Configuration

-You need to set up your message broker (redis, rabbitmq, kafka) in the .env file without type.
+1_You need to set up your message broker (redis, rabbitmq, kafka) in the .env file without type.
 The MESSAGE_BROKER_DRIVER environment variable specifies which broker to use.
+2_create a folder called log in the root of your project for save the log

 ### 4. Job Interface and Declaration